-2.2.2 No-Action Alternative
+2.2.2 No Action Alternative

 Under this alternative operation of the Calexico West LPOE would continue at the present facility and no construction or renovations would occur within the CBH.
 This alternative would not require the acquisition of the approximately 7,040 square feet of Heffernan Avenue.
-Under the No-Action Alternative, the GSA could not meet its goal to provide support in the expansion and reconfiguring of the LPOE in the as well as satisfy the purpose and need for the Proposed Action; however this alternative was retained to provide a comparative baseline, against which to analyze the effects of the Proposed Action, as required under CEQ Regulations (40 CFR Part 1502.14).
+Under the No Action Alternative, the GSA could not meet its goal to provide support in the expansion and reconfiguring of the LPOE; therefore, it would not satisfy the purpose and need for the Proposed Action.
+However, this alternative has been retained to provide a comparative baseline against which to analyze the effects of the Proposed Action, as required under CEQ Regulations (40 CFR Part 1502.14).